Learn About Randomization

 Permuted block randomization

-Given the limitations of unrestricted randomization and the need to maintain group balance, many investigators employ a method called permuted block randomization.
-As the name suggests, treatment group assignment order is arranged within small blocks and participants are assigned accordingly within each block of treatments.
-By the end of each block, an exact and known number of participants have been assigned to each treatment group, and a new block begins.
-A major disadvantage to blocked randomization is its high group assignment predictability and susceptibility to selection bias, and so it is not preferred when better methods are available [9].
+Many researchers are aware of a method called permuted block randomization.
+As the name suggests, treatment arm assignment order is arranged within small blocks.
+By the end of each block, an exact number of participants have been assigned to each treatment arm; a researcher could know with certainty the treatment arm assignments for the last participant(s) in a block.
+A clear disadvantage to permuted block randomization is high arm assignment predictability and, therefore, susceptibility to selection bias.
+Block randomization is not preferred, given that better methods are available [10].